Biden speaks at Boston rally in support of striking Stop & Shop workers

 In a statement, Stop & Shop said, “We have offered fair and responsible contracts and remain in active negotiations to reach new agreements as quickly as possible that keep our associates among the highest paid grocery retail workers in New England, while also providing excellent health care and increased contributions to a defined benefit pension plan.”

-Biden, mulling a run for the Democratic nomination for president, last week first tweeted his support for the workers.
+Biden, mulling a run for the Democratic nomination for president, first tweeted his support for the workers last week.